Saturday, May 9, 2026

 “Blake is one of the most unique guys I’ve ever been around,” Whitworth said.
 “I was like, ‘This is the basketball version of [Fitzpatrick].’
 I would love for Jared to be around this guy.”

-Whitworth was referring to Jared Stacy, Amazon’s global director of live sports production.
+Whitworth was referring to Jared Stacy, Amazon’s VP of global live sports production.
 The three-time All-Pro offensive tackle invited Griffin to join him for a round of golf with the executive.
 As they played, Stacy gauged Griffin’s interest in going into media.
 But Amazon didn’t have the rights yet, so he had nothing to offer.
 And Griffin—who was still a month away from formally announcing his retirement—didn’t seem intrigued, anyway.

 “It was pretty much nonexistent on my priority list,” Griffin told FOS of his broadcast pursuits.
 “I had no interest.”

-Right Man For the Job
+Right Man for the Job

 Unsurprisingly, Griffin attracted immediate interest for a broadcasting job upon retirement.